microsoft/Windows-driver-samples/Building-Locally.md

 * Launch a "Developer Command Prompt for VS 2022".

 ### Option B: Use an Enterprise WDK
-* You can also use the Enterprise WDK (EWDK), a standalone, self-contained command-line environment for building drivers that contains all prerequisites in one combined ISO.
+* You can also simply use the Enterprise WDK (EWDK), a standalone, self-contained command-line environment for building drivers that contains all prerequisites in one combined ISO.
 * Download the Windows 11, version 22H2 EWDK ISO image from the [official site](https://learn.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2022)
 * Mount ISO image
 * Open a terminal